adriens/oracle-jutils/README.md

 # oracle-jutils

 Set of PL/SQL utility packages.
-Reboot from scratch of the [oracle-jutils](https://sourceforge.net/projects/oracle-jutils/).
+Reboot from scratch of the [oracle-jutils](https://sourceforge.net/projects/oracle-jutils/) project.

 # WARNING